by Linda Barth

 What do I say when it’s all over

 I knew she’d come looking for me.
-She’s the kind of person who never knows when to give up on a lost cause, even one as hopeless as me.
+She’s the type who never knows when to give up on a lost cause, even one as hopeless as me.
 She still thinks I deserve one last chance, even after everything I’ve done.
-But I don’t.
+But I don’t deserve it.
+I don’t deserve anything good.
 Why can’t she see the truth when it’s right in front of her?

 I want to push her out of the way and run as far as I can from her, from all of them, even my baby.
 They don’t need me.
-They wouldn’t be sorry to know I was gone for good.
+They wouldn’t be sorry if I was gone for good.
 People like that don’t really want me.
-The only ones who do are the ones who’ll just go on hurting me.
+The only people who do are the ones who’ll just go on hurting me.

 I wish there was some place I could hide where nobody would ever find me, where I won’t have to remember what I’ve done or who I’ve become.
 Where I can be forgotten like I never even existed.